 - Home

-- Sustainability Report
+- Sustainability

 - Environment

-Express Its Support of the TCFD and TNFD
+Expression for Support of the TCFD and TNFD

 Changes in the natural environment, such as climate change and biodiversity, affect the Sumitomo Forestry Group's performance in various ways because its business focuses on forests and trees.
 For this reason, the Sumitomo Forestry Group has been among the first to respond to the recommendations of international initiatives such as the Task Force on Climate-related Financial Disclosure (TCFD) and Task Force on Nature-related Financial Disclosure (TNFD).